Existence results for variational quasilinear elliptic systems involving the vectorial $p$-Laplacian: Preliminaries

 \section{Preliminaries}

-We recall some basic definitions and results of critical point theory of differentiable functionals. \begin{definition} Let $X$ be a Banach space and let $J:X\to\R$ be a Fréchet differentiable functional.
+We recall some basic definitions and results of critical point theory of differentiable functionals. \begin{definition} Let $X$ be a Banach space and let $J:X\to\R$ be a $C^1$-functional.
 Let $\{u_n\}\subset X$ be a sequence and let $c\in\R$.
-We say that $\{u_n\}$ is a Palais-Smale sequence at level $c$ if \begin{itemize} \item $J(u_n)\to c$ in $\R$, \item $J'(u_n)\to0$ in $X'$, where $X'$ is the dual space of $X$. \end{itemize} \end{definition} \begin{definition} Let $X$ be a Banach space and let $J:X\to\R$ be a Fréchet differentiable functional.
-We say that $J$ satisfies the Palais-Smale condition at level $c$ if any Palais-Smale sequence (at level $c$) admits a convergent subsequence in $X$. \end{definition}
+We say that $\{u_n\}$ is a Palais-Smale sequence at level $c$ if \begin{itemize} \item $J(u_n)\to c$ in $\R$, \item $J'(u_n)\to0$ in $X'$, where $X'$ denotes the dual space of $X$. \end{itemize} \end{definition} \begin{definition} Let $X$ be a Banach space and let $J:X\to\R$ be a $C^1$-functional.
+We say that $J$ satisfies the Palais-Smale condition (at level $c$) if any Palais-Smale sequence (at level $c$) admits a convergent subsequence in $X$. \end{definition}